 Typically, experimentalists will choose software over hardware decoders due to their flexibility \cite{acharya_quantum_2024}.
 This is natural since QEC is a new field and the most optimal circuits are still being discovered.
 For example, syndrome extraction circuits can be structured to mitigate fabrication defects \cite{debroy_luci_2024}, implemented with iSWAP instead of CNOT or CZ gates \cite{mcewen_relaxing_2023}, with or without resets \cite{geher_reset_2024}, and various other constructions to improve logical error rates.
 However, each of these choices have implications on the decoding graph and therefore the problem being solved by the decoder.

 Our decoding engine can adjust to this evolving landscape since it is compiled from the decoding graph.
 Through an in-house framework, we compile the circuit defined via Stim's domain-specific language (DSL) \cite{gidney_stim_2021} down to an adjacency graph representation of the decoding problem.
-The adjacency graph is then used to auto-generate the SystemVerilog code that defines the neighbours of each PE, as per a set of user-defined parameters, such as the number of vertices per PE.
+The adjacency graph is then used to auto-generate the SystemVerilog Network-on-Chip (NoC) module that defines the inter-PE links.
 This infrastructure enables us to bring-up and validate our decoder against new experiments in timelines that are competitive with software decoders.

-\subsection{Adaptivity engine}
+\subsubsection{Adaptivity engine}

 We define adaptivity as the ability of a decoder to change properties associated with the edges in its decoding graph at runtime.
 This facilitates tackling correlated noise channels such as leakage \cite{suchara_leakage_2014}.